MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-sample-persistent-chat-database-queries.md

       GROUP BY nodeName
       ORDER BY ChatMessages DESC

-<span data-ttu-id="2d290-106">Use o exemplo a seguir para obter uma lista dos seus usuários ativos após uma determinada data.</span><span class="sxs-lookup"><span data-stu-id="2d290-106">Use the following example to get a list of your most active users after a certain date.</span></span>
+<span data-ttu-id="548e9-106">Use o exemplo a seguir para obter uma lista de seus usuários mais ativos após uma determinada data.</span><span class="sxs-lookup"><span data-stu-id="548e9-106">Use the following example to get a list of your most active users after a certain date.</span></span>

     SELECT prinName as Name, count(*) as ChatMessages FROM tblChat, tblPrincipal